TrainedTrex/redesigned-carnival/README.md

 ## How To

-This is a step by step guide to getting
+These are the steps needed to get all functionality working.

 1. Create Cesium Ion Account
-2. Add Assets from Asset depo to "my assets"
+2. Add imagery assets from Asset depo to "my assets"
+   1. See [this](AssetWalkthrough.md) walkthrough for details if needed
 3. Import Custom NYC Layer and adjust location
-   1. This guide for reference: <https://cesium.com/learn/3d-tiling/ion-tile-photogrammetry/>
+   1. This guide is a good reference: <https://cesium.com/learn/3d-tiling/ion-tile-photogrammetry/>
 4.

 This Guide: <>